beheshtipar/EmoteAI/README.md

 The machine has been trained to distinguish 5 different emotions 'Neutral', 'Anger', 'Disgust', 'Happy' and 'Surprise'.
 We ultizlied the pre-made OpenCV cascasde to pre-process the dataset (Fisherfaces algotheriem has also been applied)

 The raw data (Facial photos) has been collected from Internet.
 Before the pre-processing, the raw data will be manually classfied into 5 different pre-defined moods.
 In order to raise the training accuracy, there is a script written to crop and gray style all the training photos.
-The training script is written in Python leveraging OpenCV Models and Fisherface algorithem to determine the emotion of the input photos.
+The training script is written in Python leveraging the OpenCV Models and the Fisherface algorithem to determine the emotion of the input photos.

-## Future Benefits
+## Potential Benefits
+This product could potentically be combined with many Facial recognization systems to level up the systems' intelligence levels.